-- 18.2 The Operator should ensure that these records include for each flight crew member, at least: - i) Start, duration and end of each flight duty period. - ii) Start, duration and end of each duty period.
+- 17.2 The Operator should ensure that these records include for each flight crew member, at least: - i) Start, duration and end of each flight duty period. - ii) Start, duration and end of each duty period. - iii) Rest periods. - iv) Flight time. - v) Cumulative flight time as per Para 8 of this CAR.